digitalservicebund/ris-norms/time-machine/README.md

 ## Tests

-The project has distinct unit and integration test suites.
+This project has distinct unit and integration test suites.

 **To run just the unit tests:**